top of page

 • Arrive at the Visitor Centre 10 minutes prior to your hire slot.

 • For new members it’s essential for our staff to provide an induction on how to use the Tramper.
-This will be done with social distancing in place and staff will be wearing a face covering and gloves.

 Recovery from the forest in case of an emergency: